Jeiwan/uniswapv3-book/src/milestone_3/cross-tick-swaps.md

     }
     ```

-In both of these scenario we buy a small amount of ETH or USDC–it needs to be small enough for the price to not leave the only price range we created.
+In both of these scenarios we buy a small amount of ETH or USDC–it needs to be small enough for the price to not leave the only price range we created.
 Key values after swapping is done:
-1. `sqrtPriceX96` is slightly above or below the initial price and stays within the price rage;
+1. `sqrtPriceX96` is slightly above or below the initial price and stays within the price range;
 1. `currentLiquidity` remains unchanged.

 ### Multiple Identical and Overlapping Price Ranges